tsurai/jantar/README.md

 # Jantar [![GoDoc](https://godoc.org/github.com/tsurai/jantar?status.png)](http://godoc.org/github.com/tsurai/jantar)

 Jantar is a lightweight mvc web framework with emphasis on security written in golang.
-It has been largely inspired by [Martini](https://github.com/codegangsta/martini) but prefers performance over syntactic sugar and aims to provide crucial security settings and features right out of the box.
+It has initially been largely inspired by [Martini](https://github.com/codegangsta/martini) but prefers performance over syntactic sugar and aims to provide crucial security settings and features right out of the box.

 ## Features
 * RESTful pattern with protection against cross-site request forgery